Cloud DevOps as a Part of Digital Transformation

 - Adoption of the respective cloud DevOps tools that enable automatic release, configuration management, orchestration, monitoring and virtualization.

 This list is generally accepted as the essential DevOps best practices.
 The layering principle here is to promote collaborative quality code writing with frequent, automated testing, looking at the bigger picture, easier decision-making regarding release, and working in small and sequential steps with immediate feedback regarding code defects.

 Process Steps for DevOps Success in the Cloud

-Embracing cloud DevOps requires significant initial changes – in people, in processes and in technology.
+Embracing cloud DevOps requires from its architects significant initial changes – in people, in processes and in technology.
 The following steps will all be critical during the transitional stage.